chaitanyakulkarni841-cmyk/enterprise-ai-delivery-framework/README.md

 # enterprise-ai-delivery-framework
+HI, I am Chaitanya.
+I am an AI product manager with background in AI automation & enablement.
 I combine business discovery, technology assessment, and change management with hands-on AI implementation and evaluation.
 This repository demonstrates my approach to taking a departmental problem from discovery to a maintainable, adopted solution.

 ## Enterprise AI delivery portfolio